AMDESE/linux-kvm/Documentation/virt/kvm/api.rst

 is '0' for all gfns.
 Userspace can control whether memory is shared/private by toggling KVM_MEMORY_ATTRIBUTE_PRIVATE via KVM_SET_MEMORY_ATTRIBUTES as needed.

+Userspace can set KVM_MEM_VFIO_DMABUF in flags to indicate the memory region is backed by a userspace unmappable dma_buf exported by VFIO.
+The backend resource is one piece of MMIO region of the device.
+The slot is unmappable so it is allowed to be converted to private.
+KVM binds the memory region to a given dma_buf fd range of [0, memory_size].
+For now, the dma_buf fd is filled in 'guest_memfd' field, and the guest_memfd_offset must be 0;

 S390:
 ^^^^^